-Saturday Hot and mostly sunny.
-Medium (40%) chance of showers in the north in the afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the afternoon and evening.
-Light winds becoming SW 15 to 20 km/h during the afternoon then becoming light during the evening.
+Monday Cloudy.
+Medium (50%) chance of patchy rain in the morning.
+Light winds becoming SW 15 to 20 km/h during the day then becoming light during the evening.

 - observations list type